ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.85
+    - Finish time on overlay will now become gold when you beat overall best time or green when you beat best time for current filter
+    - Time on overlay will now also show the timeout duration
   - 1.84
     - Fixed a filter issue with profiles
   - 1.83